kivy/kivy/doc/sources/installation/installation-linux.rst

             deb http://ppa.launchpad.net/kivy-team/kivy-daily/ubuntu saucy main

         **Notice**: Don't forget to use the python2.7 interpreter

+        **Notice**: Wheezy does not provide python3.3 - so no way to install python3-kivy package.

 #.
 Add the GPG key to your apt keyring by executing